lcruz99/networklab/macos/0_general.md

 ## Intro

-macOS is build on top of XNU kernel, with user space parts derived from FreeBSD.
+macOS is build on top of XNU (XNU is Not Unix) kernel, with user space parts derived from FreeBSD.
 [XNU source code](https://github.com/apple-oss-distributions/xnu)

 A lot of the built-in tools are just forks of the usual suspects...